Overview of Balloon Payments

 The balloon payment is a type of payment that does not fully amortize over a due transaction period.
 So it has to be paid as a sum either at the end or in the middle of the period.
 In other words, it is the large payment due at the end of the balloon loan.
 These types of loans can be any type of amortized loan.
 The earlier payments of these loans are structured in such a way that the amount is way smaller in comparison and a large payment is generally due at the end of the period.

-Mathematically, The formula for balloon payment can be summed up to be the following.
+Mathematically, the formula for a balloon payment can be summed up as:

 CP = Constant Payment,